Who are Science Discovery Squad Volunteers?

 I think I may wish to volunteer… what next?

-If you think you'd like to become an Adopt-a-Scientist Volunteer, please contact Wendy Hooghiem at the SEP Science Resource Centre.
+If you think you'd like to become a Science Discovery Squad Volunteer, please contact Wendy Hooghiem at the SEP Science Resource Centre.

 (p) 519-336-1500 ext.
 31580 (e) email@example.com